Michigan Economic Development Corporation

 WHY

 Clearly documenting the internal review process provides predictability and consistency in the development review process.
 It also ensures that processes can continue in the event of staff turnover.
-Think of them as standard operating procedures (SOPs).

 In addition to having a documented process, certified communities also have an identified joint review team.
-The makeup of this team will vary from community to community, but should include all necessary officials to sufficiently review a project against the community's approval standards outlined in the zoning ordinance.
+The makeup of this team will vary from community to community but should include all necessary officials to sufficiently review a project against the community's approval standards outlined in the zoning ordinance.
 This team should be identified in the internal review process document.

 3.5 | Approval Authority